-The following is a summary of the planning history for Skyway-West Hill beginning with the last plans formally adopted by King County.
-These are followed by 4 other community planning effects that between 2008 and 2015 but were not formally adopted by the County.
+The following is a summary of the planning history for Skyway-West Hill beginning with the last 2 plans formally adopted by King County.
+These are followed by 4 other community planning efforts that happened between 2008 and 2015 but were not formally adopted by the County.